 I joined presenters Dan Walker and Louise Minchin, and parenting blogger Vicki Psarias, on the BBC Breakfast sofa to talk about new guidance from the National Centre for Cyber Security (NCSC) on securing connected cameras and children’s toys.

 BBC World Business

-As part of his campaign to launch the Future Car report with Auto Trader, Tom appeared on BBC World Business Report, talking about how tomorrow’s car would change life for workers and commuters
+As part of my campaign to launch the Future Car report with Auto Trader, I appeared on BBC World Business Report, talking about how tomorrow’s car would change life for workers and commuters

-Tom appeared on Germany’s top science show, Galileo, to talk about the future pizza project he undertook in 2019
+I appeared on Germany’s top science show, Galileo, to talk about the future pizza project I undertook as part of a campaign to engage kids in STEM subjects in 2019

 “I’ve worked with Tom as a contributor for 10 years and have come to rely on his expertise on a wide range of subjects – from business to culture and technology to societal change.
 Tom is a gifted communicator, able to take often complex ideas and make them digestible, compelling and entertaining for my audiences, bringing them to life with colour and context.
 He’s a real asset.”

 In 2019, I worked with Virgin Media, part of Liberty Global, to launch a trial of ‘hyperfast’ fibre optic broadband delivering 10Gbps to homes in Cambridgeshire.
 The challenge?
 This is so much faster than today’s services that Virgin needed a futurist to explain what it might be used for.